Our Response to COVID-19

 Throughout this process, Brown County United Way is committed to:

-- Developing a central pool of funds nonprofits can access for support throughout the crisis.
+- Maintaining a central pool of funds nonprofits can access for public support

-- Listening to our community partners to help determine the most pressing emergency needs and their impact.
+- Listening to our community partners to help determine the most pressing emergency needs related to public crises and their impact.

 - Working cooperatively with other organizations to help assess and help to address immediate needs and longer-term needs beyond the grant.